picoCTF/ansible-roles/roles/docker/README.md

 If you are planning to host any challenges which require more than 5 containers, this subnet prefix size must be lowered.
 See [below](#docker-network-settings) for more details.

+### User namespace remapping

+While appropriate security options should always be specified when running containers to limit the possibility of container escapes, there is always the potential that a malicious user inside a container will gain access to the host.

+Typically, is especially problematic when the user is already root (UID 0) inside the container (the default for most images), as UIDs are shared between containers and the host.

+To minimize the potential impact of a container escape, by default this role enables [user namespace remapping](https://docs.docker.com/engine/security/userns-remap/).
+This means that UID 0 inside running containers is mapped to an arbitrary UID with no privileges on the host.
+If a user manages to escape from a container in which they were root, they will find themselves to be a random unprivileged user on the host.

+There are a few [limitations](https://docs.docker.com/engine/security/userns-remap/#user-namespace-known-limitations) when user namespace remapping is enabled, including:

+- Containers cannot share the host PID or network namespaces
+- Files inside host-mounted volumes will have incorrect ownership unless manually changed

+These should not be relevant to challenge or webshell toolbox containers.

+While not recommended, this functionality can be [disabled](#user-namespace-settings) if necessary.
+Note that any existing image layers and Docker volumes will become inaccessible when user namespace remapping is toggled on or off.

 ## Role Variables

 ### General settings